OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ConditionalActions.rst

          */
         public void testPickAndClear()
         {
+            // 1.
+Set up the objects needed for this test Island island = new Island();
+            NetRemover jeroo = new NetRemover();
+            island.addObject(jeroo, 3, 1);
-            // Place a flower on the island for testing island.addObject(new Flower(), 4, 1);
+            island.addObject(new Flower(), 4, 1);

-            // Execute the action
+            // 2.
+Execute the action
             jeroo.hop();
             jeroo.pick();

-            // Assert that the jeroo now holds a flower in its pouch assertThat(jeroo.hasFlower()).isTrue();
+            // 3.
+Assert that the jeroo now holds a flower in its pouch assertThat(jeroo.hasFlower()).isTrue();
             assertThat(jeroo.getX()).isEqualTo(4);
         }